Bulgur Citrus Salad

 bulgur citrus salad

-No, we’re not quite in the salad days yet.
-But my body is craving fresh and the spring sun is shining its welcome warmth, so plenty of salads are on the menu.
-I am fond of bulgur, a grain made from the wheat kernel that has been parboiled, dried and cracked.
+This dish is a great choice for early spring when we're not quite in the salad days, but my body is craving fresh.
+I am fond of bulgur, a grain made from the wheat kernel that has been parboiled, dried, and cracked.
 Its starring role is typically in the Middle Eastern cucumber-tomato-mint mix known as tabbouleh.
-But this salad is a nice twist, swapping broccoli for the cukes, stirring in a little Dijon and adding a citrusy sweetness that makes it a perfect bridge between winter and summer.
+But this salad is a nice twist, swapping broccoli for the cukes, stirring in a little Dijon, and adding a citrusy sweetness that makes this recipe a perfect bridge between winter and summer.

 Inspired by RunningtotheKitchen.com